Inside this Topic Guide

 UK SI: The framework for the UK’s prospectus regime is contained in a UK Statutory Instrument made on 29 January 2024: the Public Offers and Admissions to Trading Regulations 2024 (the "UK SI", often referred to by the acronym "POATRs").
 See our Clifford Chance briefing "The New UK Public Offers and Admission to Trading Regime - Impact on Debt Capital Markets" dated 24 April 2024.
 (The final UK SI followed the July 2023 Policy Note and near-final UK SI, and the earlier December 2022 Policy Note and draft, illustrative UK SI published by HM Treasury alongside the Edinburgh Reforms announcement.)
 However, even though the UK SI has been made, the UK SI will only enter fully into force on the same day that revocation of the "assimilated law" UK Prospectus Regulation by s.1(1) and Schedule 1 of FSMA 2023 takes place - and that is likely to be in Spring or Summer 2025.

-FCA rules - CP24/12: The more detailed content under the new framework, to complete the new public offer and admission to trading regime, will be provided by the UK FCA.
+FCA rules - July 2024 CP24/12 and further FCA retail consultation to following Q1 2025: The more detailed content under the new framework, to complete the new public offer and admission to trading regime, will be provided by the UK FCA.
 On 26 July 2024, the FCA published a consultation (CP24/12) on its proposals for new rules in relation to the new UK SI or POATRs.

-CP24/12 focuses on proposals for securities being admitted to a regulated market or primary multilateral trading facility (MTF).
-The deadline for comments is 18 October 2024 and the FCA has indicated that rules are likely to be made in the first half of 2025.
+This focused on proposals for securities being admitted to a regulated market or primary multilateral trading facility (MTF) and had a deadline for comments of 18 October 2024.

 Progress and background can be tracked on the UK FCA webpage.

-On 29 August 2024, we published a high-level Clifford Chance briefing "The New UK Prospectus Regime – Filling in the blanks" which highlights the implications for debt of the CP24/12 proposals.
+See our 29 August 2024 high-level Clifford Chance briefing "The New UK Prospectus Regime – Filling in the blanks" which highlights the implications for debt of the CP24/12 proposals.
+The FCA indicated that rules are likely to be made in the first half of 2025 - although the FCA has also indicated that it will combine the outcome of that consultation with the outcome of a further consultation planned by the FCA for Q1 2025 about facilitating retail access to the markets.
 The briefing compares proposals with current UK requirements, as a well as current and future EU regime requirements.

 CP24/12 also contains a full suite of suggested prospectus disclosure Annexes.
 For ease of reference, we prepared blacklines of four of the main debt Annexes, showing how proposals differ from the current UK prospectus regime: